Apple App Store Fees vs Stripe: Stripe Integration for iOS and Avoiding Apple’s App Store Commission

 Security and compliance responsibility

-Developers need to handle PCI (Payment Card Industry) compliance and implement proper security best practices in order to safeguard user data, which can be time-consuming.
+Developers need to handle PCI (Payment Card Industry) compliance and implement proper security best practices in order to safeguard user data, which can be time-consuming; selling globally with Stripe can also mean manually calculating, collecting, and filing taxes for digital content across different jurisdictions, whereas Apple, as the Merchant of Record, handles sales taxes and local regulations automatically.

 Risk of account holds